 Don’t let a company’s faulty product define your life.

-At Paul Padda Law, our Las Vegas personal injury lawyers are all too aware of the power imbalance between major corporations and the everyday consumer.
+At Paul Padda Law, our Las Vegas product liability lawyers are all too aware of the power imbalance between major corporations and the everyday consumer.
 Despite the fact that you use products every day, you have little power over how products are designed, created, and sold.
 All you can do is rely on advertisements to be honest and purchase from brands you trust.
 No matter how careful you are, you can be taken advantage of by these sizeable national and international corporations’ carelessness or frugality.
 You may purchase products you reasonably assume are safe, only to be injured.
 Or worse yet, your spouse or child could be seriously harmed or killed by a defective product.

 Three Types of Defects